-The Wall-mount Managed Switch offers management features that allow users to manage The Wall-mount Managed Switch from anywhere on the network through a standard browser such as Microsoft Internet Explorer.
+The Industrial Managed Switch offers management features that allow users to manage the Industrial Managed Switch from anywhere on the network through a standard browser such as Microsoft Internet Explorer.

 The Web-based Management supports Internet Explorer 8.0.
 It is based on Java Applets with an aim to reduce network bandwidth consumption, enhance access speed and present an easy viewing screen.